Iñaki Mallona Txertudi: Early life and ordination

 Txertudi was born in Fruiz, Spain.
-He was ordained into the priesthood for the Congregation of the Passion (Passionists) on March 27, 1956.
+He was ordained a priest for the Congregation of the Passion (Passionists) on March 27, 1956.

 Bishop of Arecibo

 On December 14, 1991, Txertudi was appointed Bishop of the Diocese of Arecibo.
 He was consecrated by Pope John Paul II in Rome on January 6, 1992, with Archbishops Giovanni Re and Josip Uhac serving as co-consecrators.
 He was installed on January 25, 1992.

 Retirement

 On September 24, 2010, Pope Benedict XVI accepted Txertudi's resignation as bishop of Arecibo.

-Txertudi died at age 88 of Alzheimer's disease on May 3, 2021 at the Hogar Irma Fe Pol nursing home in Lares, Puerto Rico.
+Txertudi died at age 88 of Alzheimer's disease on May 3, 2021, at the Hogar Irma Fe Pol nursing home in Lares, Puerto Rico.